-4 Strategies for Getting Your New Home Past the Dream Stage
+4 Strategies for Getting Your New Home or Remodeling Project Past the Dream Stage

-So you’ve been dreaming about your new or remodeled home for a long time now.
+So you’ve been trying to get your new home or remodeling past the dream stage for a long time now.
 You’ve looked at dozens – maybe hundreds – of house plans online.

 And yet somehow, you don’t feel any closer to your dream house.
 Maybe you even feel a little further away from it.
 You thought that by taking your time and collecting ideas and information you’d make progress, but instead, you’re stuck.